brokechubb/Jakey/docs/KENO_AUTO_GENERATION.md

 # Keno Auto-Generation Feature

-This document describes the automatic Keno number generation feature that has been integrated into JakeySelfBot's AI response system.
+This document describes the automatic Keno number generation feature that has been integrated into Jakey's AI response system.

 ## Feature Overview